kiet8112006/olist-data-analysis/README.md

 - `city` and `state` provide the associated location information.

 This aggregation reduces duplicate ZIP code entries from the original `olist_geolocation_dataset` and prepares the data for efficient joins with other tables.
+MAX(city) and MAX(state) were used to select a representative value for each ZIP code prefix after aggregation.
 Conclusion:

 By aggregating the geolocation data at the ZIP code prefix level, the dataset now provides a **clean reference table for geographic information**.